FAQs

 Some medical conditions can prevent you from scuba diving.
 Please read our Can I Dive? page carefully and contact us if you have any questions.

-Absolutely, we can accommodate people who don’t wish to snorkel or dive.
-Each of our vessels has outdoor viewing decks and air-conditioned spaces indoors.
+Absolutely, we can accommodate people who don’t wish to snorkel or do an intro dive.
+Our vessel has outdoor viewing decks and air-conditioned spaces indoors to relax and enjoy.

-Our vessel is a large catamaran, which offers greater stability and a smoother ride than monohull vessels.
+Our vessel is a large catamaran, which offers greater stability and a smoother ride than smaller vessels/monohull vessels.

 If you are prone to motion sickness, we recommend taking advantage of the natural ginger tablets available onboard for no extra cost.
 We also have some Travacalm travel sickness tablets available for purchase on board.